 Educator and researcher

-At Pratt, I have the opportunity to explore the multidisciplinary connections between science and "real life" with the future leaders of architecture, city and regional planning, the arts, and design.
-My courses include Science of Sustainability, a graduate-level course required for the Sustainable Environmental Systems degree program, Science and Society, an undergraduate course required for the program in Critical Visual Studies, and Ecology for Architects, which is required of all second year students in Pratt's Undergraduate Architecture program.
-With these and the other courses I teach, I emphasize how science and scientific practices help to define the major issues of our 21st century existence.
+As a professor at Pratt Institute, I have the opportunity to explore the multidisciplinary connections between science and "real life" with future leaders in the fields of liberal arts, architecture, city and regional planning, the arts, and design.
+Courses I have developed include Science of Sustainability, a graduate-level course required for the Sustainable Environmental Systems degree program; Science and Society, an undergraduate course required for the program in Critical Visual Studies; and Ecology for Architects, which is required of all second year students in Pratt's Undergraduate Architecture program.
+These courses invite students to explore scientific thinking and the various contexts in which science and scientific practices help to define the major issues of our 21st century existence.